mjoconr/ClickNSend/README.md

 ```
 orcaPath = r"C:\Program Files\Bambu Studio\bambu-studio.exe"
 ```
 Please don't change the variable name since the rest of the program looks for it.
+If your installation path differs from the default settings, please change the location based on the location of the preferred slicer's executable file.
 After you click the ClickNSend in Fusion 360, Bambu Studio will ask whether you want them as a single object.
-Say no if you want the sent objects as separate and you need to see something similar to:
+Say `No` if you want the sent objects as separate and you need to see something similar to:
 ![Fusion360_vAEfnJZvPP](https://github.com/user-attachments/assets/d303866d-97c9-420d-98c5-a1a5870adc5e)

 </details>